 ToptenReviews.com: The Makita LXF D03 was their top pick.
 We didn’t review this drill so can’t really comment here.
 We chose to review the Makita LCT 200w combo kit that includes a cordless drill and an impact driver.
 Makita is fast becoming one of the very best cordless drill producers.
 The Makita LCT 200W is an excellent value for money combo kit that features two top quality power tools.

-Buying tips for finding the Right cordless drill:
+Buying tips for selecting a suitable drill:

 Choose a brand that you know and trust.
 The bigger, well known brands spend loads of money on research and development and therefore produce better quality tools.
 The trusted brands pay attention to quality control, ensuring that all tools leaving the production line are up to standard.
 The bigger brands offer good warranties to back their products, this is crucial when your power tool fails.